snoozleEmily/shop_shop_manager/README.md

 # Shop Shop Manager Game

-A turn-based management game created with [Pygame](https://github.com/pygame/pygame).
+A fun **data analysis game** created with [Pygame](https://github.com/pygame/pygame).

 ## What is it about?

+Do you have an analitical eye?
+You better or else you will ot win.
-Manage a shop in a fantasy world!
-Avoid bankruptcy by balancing your budget, negotiating deals, capitalizing on trades, and handling various items and clients.
+Avoid bankruptcy, balancing your budget, negotiating deals, capitalizing on trades, and handling various items and clients by managing a shop in a fantasy world!
 Trade with other merchants to build your fortune in a dynamic economy.

 ## Gameplay